-Dantanarayana, LI, Ranasinghe, R & Dissanayake, G 2013, 'C-LOG: A Chamfer Distance Based Method for Localisation in Occupancy Grid-maps', IEEE/RSJ International Conference on Intelligent Robots and Systems 2013, IEEE/RSJ International Conference on Intelligent Robots and Systems, IEEE, Tokyo, Japan, pp. 376-381.View/Download from: UTS OPUS or Publisher's site
+Dantanarayana, LI, Ranasinghe, R & Dissanayake, G 2013, 'C-LOG: A Chamfer Distance Based Method for Localisation in Occupancy Grid-maps', IEEE/RSJ International Conference on Intelligent Robots and Systems 2013, IEEE/RSJ International Conference on Intelligent Robots and Systems, IEEE, Tokyo, Japan, pp. 376-381.View/Download from: Publisher's site

 In this paper, the problem of localising a robot within a known two-dimensional environment is formulated as one of minimising the Chamfer Distance between the corresponding occupancy grid map and information gathered from a sensor such as a laser range finder.
 It is shown that this nonlinear optimisation problem can be solved efficiently and that the resulting localisation algorithm has a number of attractive characteristics when compared with the conventional particle filter based solution for robot localisation in occupancy grids.
 The proposed algorithm is able to perform well even when robot odometry is unavailable, insensitive to noise models and does not critically depend on any tuning parameters.
 Experimental results based on a number of public domain datasets as well as data collected by the authors are used to demonstrate the effectiveness of the proposed algorithm.

 Nguyen, LV, Kodagoda, S, Ranasinghe, R & Dissanayake, G 2013, 'Locational Optimization based Sensor Placement for Monitoring Gaussian Processes Modeled Spatial Phenomena', Proc.
-2013 IEEE 8th Conference on Industrial Electronics and Applications, IEEE Conference on Industrial Electronics and Applications, IEEE, Melbourne, Australia, pp. 1-6.View/Download from: UTS OPUS or Publisher's site
+2013 IEEE 8th Conference on Industrial Electronics and Applications, IEEE Conference on Industrial Electronics and Applications, IEEE, Melbourne, Australia, pp. 1-6.View/Download from: Publisher's site